bcgov/bcgwlreports/README.md

 ```

 The following is an example of how to create and save an HTML report
-from a list of wells for the current date.
+from a list of wells for the current date:

 ``` r
 # List some wells from the West Coast Region